glesys/one-click-installers/gitlab/README.md

 # Gitlab
-> One plattform for your CI/CD, the solution for DevOps.
+> One plattform for your CI/CD, the enterprise solution for DevOps.